DominoKit/domino-mvp/documentation/presenters.md

 One of the things that we might have noticed that we are using different annotations for different settings on a proxy instead of using a single annotation with more arguments, this is because those settings can be inherited from base proxy classes, Domino-mvp will look for the annotations in the whole class tree, for example you can make a base proxy class and annotate it with `@AutoReveal` then for all proxy classes that inherits from that class will be AutoReveal even if you don't specify the annotation directly on them, same for all other annotations, except the `@PresenterProxy` since it is what actually make the class a proxy.

-And this is not only for the class level annotations, but also for all annotations that goes into the class methods, so `@PostConstruct`, `@OnInit`, `@OnBeforeReveal`, `@OnReveal`, `@OnRemove`, `@RevealCondition` ...etc. and all annotations that we will study as we go with this documentation works on base classes unless we specify that they don't, this will give you a lot of power when you want to implement common behaviors in your application.
+And this is not only for the class level annotations, but also for all annotations that goes into the class methods, so `@PostConstruct`, `@OnActivated`, `@OnBeforeReveal`, `@OnReveal`, `@OnRemove`, `@RevealCondition` ...etc. and all annotations that we will study as we go with this documentation works on base classes unless we specify that they don't, this will give you a lot of power when you want to implement common behaviors in your application.

 For example, what if I want to register some audits log when ever a user navigated to a view that should be logged, it would be a too much to implement this behavior in every view, so instead we can do something like this :